-In speaking with brands attempting to control online pricing with monitoring and enforcing strategies, we hear that they have hit points in the process where this felt like an uphill battle.
+In speaking with brands attempting to control online pricing with MAP monitoring and enforcing strategies, we hear that they have hit points in the process where this felt like an uphill battle.
 Countless hours in tracking and formatting violation notices, follow-ups and the ultimatums on “Strike 3.”

 Here are a few ways to take the edge off: